CrayLabs/SmartSim/index.rst

 SmartSim utilizes a project structure called an ``experiment`` that holds all of the necessary files and data to run multiple simulations.
 Within each experiment are two types of objects that allow a user complete control over how the simulation data is generated and/or used.
-The first is called a ``target``.
-Targets are groups of models with similar configurations.
-Within each target are the actual models.
+The first is called a ``ensemble``. ensembles are groups of models with similar configurations.
+Within each ensemble are the actual models.
 The models correspond to directories that house everything from configuration files to simulation output.

-A basic project structure with one target and one model looks as follows:
+A basic project structure with one ensemble and one model looks as follows:

 .. code-block:: text

   lammps_atm           # experiment
-  └── atm              # target
+  └── atm              # ensemble
       ├── atm_0        # model
       │   └── in.atm   # model files
       └── atm_1        # model
           └── in.atm   # model files